aza0092/Clean-Code-Notes/README.md

 ```

 ## One Assert per Test
 - Having one assert statement in a test function can be useful.
-Although this is harash, it the advantage is that these test can be quick and easy to understand.
+Although this is harsh, the advantage is that these test can be quick and easy to understand.
 - Check this code for example:
 ```java
 @Test